 Georgia will elect one U.S. Senator and 14 members of its U.S. House delegation.

-Senator Jon Ossoff (D) is seeking reelection.
-The Georgia U.S. Senate race is considered to be one of the most competitive in the 2026 cycle.
-Ossoff has raised $37.6M for his reelection.
-Three Republican men reported campaign finance data to challenge Ossoff, with Earl Carter raising the most (with nearly $4.7M).
-Sixty-four percent of Ossoff’s contributions are from small contributions.
+Senator Jon Ossoff (D) is seeking reelection in one of the most competitive races of the 2026 cycle.
+Ossoff has raised nearly $50M.
+Sixty-one percent of Ossoff’s contributions are from small contributions.
+Three Republican men are competing to challenge Ossoff, with Earl Carter raising the most (with nearly $5M).

-More men than women have reported campaign finance data for Georgia’s open U.S. House seats.
-The average raised by Democratic women is higher than the average for Democratic men; the reverse is true for Republican candidates.
+More men than women are running for Georgia’s open U.S. House seats.
+The average raised by men is higher than the average raised by women across both parties.

 Two Democratic women are seeking reelection to the U.S. House: Representative Nikema Williams (GA-5) and Lucy McBath (GA-6).
-The average raised for the two women ($214,044) is higher than the average for the three Democratic men seeking reelection ($150,657).
-No Republican women incumbents are running for reelection, given that Representative Marjorie Taylor Greene resigned from Congress; she had represented GA-14.
-[GA-14, which is a special election, is not included in this analysis.]
+The average raised for the two women ($286,603) is higher than the average for the three Democratic men seeking reelection ($181,433).
+No Republican women incumbents are running for reelection.
+[Representative Marjorie Taylor Greene resigned from Congress after having represented GA-14.]
+Two men, one Democratic and one Republican, are running for the seat; Shawn Harris (D) leads the money race with over $7.1M raised, while Clay Fuller (R) has raised over $1.2M.

 This statistic is the average total amount raised to date from individuals (including self-financing).